arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 _Input 7: A customer changes his/her operator_

-This line contains 2 integer as the CustomerID and the OperatorID.
+This line contains 2 integers as the CustomerID and the OperatorID.

 ```
 7 <CustomerID> <OperatorID>